freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Conformity and individuality
 Characters grapple with pressures to conform to society’s expectations or be uniquely themselves.
 E.g., “Dead Poets Society”.
 Struggle against conformity in education.
 ###### Tradition versus progress
 A conflict between holding onto old ways versus embracing change and innovation.
 E.g., “The Village”.
+A community isolates itself to preserve old-fashioned safety, but the younger generation begins to question the lies holding it together.
+Clinging to tradition leads to ignorance and fear; truth pushes progress.

 ## Human Vs Universe